All Episodes

 Folks, folks, folks, don't fall for this.

-We had the story about people that accessed the first of these programs, and a lot of these people had their payments go up.
+It was just this week we had the story about people that accessed the first of these programs, and a lot of these people had their payments go up.

 A lot of their payments went down so minimally they didn't notice it.

-It's not what happens, and it's not what he says, it's how he says it.
+It's not what happens, and it's not what he says.

-So now there's a website.
+So now there's a website, makinghomeaffordable.gov.

-Obama's gonna make your house affordable.
+Obama's going to make your house affordable.

-And and try this is attempt number two.
+And try, this is attempt number two.

-We just hand the story, it didn't work the first time.
+It didn't work the first time.

-Now you can go there and you can plug in your information, immediately find out whether or not you're potentially eligible for one of these eligible for one of these mortgage refinancings.
+Now you can go there and you can plug in your information, immediately find out whether or not you're potentially eligible for one of these, eligible for one of these mortgage refinancings.

-I may go to this website.
+I'll go to this website.

-My bankers screwing me around.
+My banker's screwing me around.

 Can I get help from you?

-Just to see what the I wonder if it'll take.
+Just to see what the, I wonder if it'll take.

 It's not fair, government.

-And see uh see if I get some fairness.
+And see if I get some fairness.

-Now, here's Obama warning all of you people who are going to go to making home affordable.gov, don't be fooled by cheap imitations.
+Now, here's Obama warning all of you people who are going to go to makinghome affordable.gov.

-I just want everybody who's watching today to know that if somebody's asking you for money up front before uh they help you with your refinancing, it's probably a scam.
+I just want everybody who's watching today to know that if somebody's asking you for money up front before they help you with your refinancing, it's probably a scam.

-Making you money.
+Making you money?

-Uh what is it?
+What is it?

 That's right.